Stanford University School of Medicine – Endocrine

 Supervision, Teaching & Call: The fellow will participate with the faculty in all decisions relative to the prescribed treatment.
 The fellow’s operative responsibility will be assigned commensurate with ability.
 The fellow is responsible for teaching and assisting residents and medical students during rounds, clinics, lectures and conferences, and in the operating room.

-Call is typically a total of 4 one-week call assignments per year, in rotation with attending faculty in the Department of Otolaryngology.
+Call is typically a total of 2 one-week call assignments per year, in rotation with attending faculty in the Department of Otolaryngology.
+The fellow also serves as the daytime consult attending for one day of each week.